Vequinox/WhimsyAbilities/README.md

 5 - Target player chosen at random draws three cards.

 6 - For each player, flip a coin.
-If the result is heads, search that player's library for a random creature card.
-Create a token copy of that creature card.
+If the result is heads, search that player's library for a random creature card and create a token copy of that creature card under that player's control.
 Then, that player shuffles.

 7 - Destroy target artifact chosen at random.
 That artifact's controller gains life equal to its mana value.